(Years 7, 8, and 9)

-Time is also set aside in the timetable to allow students to participate in lessons on the School Farm, to take part in outdoor education challenges, to represent the School in competitive sporting fixtures and to learn new skills and practice hobbies through the regular Wednesday afternoon activity sessions.
+Time is also set aside in the timetable every week to allow our pupils to participate in lessons on the School Farm, to take part in outdoor education challenges, to represent the School in competitive sporting fixtures, and to learn new skills and practice hobbies through the regular lunchtime and after school activity sessions.

-‘The curriculum is very cleverly altered to take account of the children’s challenges, and the whole school celebrates difference and encourages the children to play to their strengths,’ Parent.
-(Good School’s Guide)
+"The curriculum is very cleverly altered to take account of the children’s challenges, and the whole school celebrates difference and encourages the children to play to their strengths"

-Activities vary from term to term, but there are sporting opportunities including air rifle and clay pigeon shooting, cycling, canoeing and climbing options, as well as creative choices such as cookery, arts and crafts, music club and film club, to more unusual options such as magic club, a tractor renovation group and fencing.
+Activities vary from term to term but sporting opportunities could include clay pigeon shooting, cycling, canoeing and climbing options, as well as creative choices such as cookery, arts and crafts, music club and film club, through to more unusual options such as a tractor renovation group and fencing.

 Outdoor Education in Lower School

-The Outdoor Education is part of the syllabus.
-For many students who arrive at Bredon School, struggling in their previous educational environment has had a negative impact on their self-esteem.
-In Years 7, 8 and 9 students partake in Outdoor Ed, including a week long excursion, once a year, and before long find that they are developing all of their ‘soft-skill’ muscles – like leadership skills, directional thinking and compassion for themselves and their peers.
-It is this new found confidence that students take back into the classroom and apply to their learning.
-We see wonderful results.
+Outdoor Education is an integral part of the syllabus and life at Bredon.
+For many pupils who arrive at Bredon School, they have struggled in their previous educational environment and this has had a negative impact on their self-esteem.
+In Years 7, 8 and 9 all pupils regularly take part in Outdoor Education, including a week long residential course once every year.
+It is through such activities that our pupils to develop their ‘soft-skills’ – including leadership, directional thinking and compassion for themselves and their peers.
+It is this new found confidence that our pupils are able to take back to the classroom and rediscover their passion for learning.

-When pupils reach Year 9, they will begin to think about what subjects they would like to study at GCSE level (or equivalent).
-Each year, an options booklet is sent out to parents outlining which subjects are available to choose from along with a description of the syllabus.
-Students in Year 9 and their parents, are invited to a Year 9 Options Evening, where there is information on all the subjects available for GCSE and equivalent.
-Subject teachers are on hand to answer any questions and help to make those decisions easier for students.
+When pupils reach Year 9, they will begin to think about what subjects to study at GCSE level (or equivalent).
+Each year, a Year 10 prospectus is sent to parents outlining which subjects are available to choose from, along with a description of the syllabus.
+Students in Year 9 and their parents, are invited to a Year 9 Options Evening, where there is information on all subjects available to take at GCSE level and equivalent.
+Subject teachers are always on hand to answer any questions and help to make these important decisions easier for pupils.